mysociety/enwl-flexibility-tenders/README.md

     script/generate-tender-areas /path/to/enwl-flexibility-tenders.geojson

+**NOTE:** If you change the list of tender areas that you’re interested in, you’ll also want to change the hand-picked postcode units in `script/generate-postcode-units`, and the `where tender_area` clause in the `dumb-meters.csv` SQL below.

 ## Regenerating postcode-units.geojson

 `static/data/postcode-units.geojson` contains the boundary polygon data for all postcode units (eg: `M15 5DD`) inside the ENWL tender areas (see `tender-areas.geojson` above), based on [postcode boundaries from the wonderful Mark Longair](https://longair.net/blog/2021/08/23/open-data-gb-postcode-unit-boundaries/).